 8. Mobile Device Testing:

-If you’re in the process of building a replacement website, it’s likely that pages on the new website don’t exist on the old website – and perhaps even the other way around.
-Sometimes, however, it’s just that the link structure is different.
-Whatever the case, it’s important to be thorough.
+If you’re in the process of creating a replacement website, it’s possible that pages on the new website do not exist on the old website – and that the opposite is true as well.
+Occasionally, though, it is only a matter of the connection structure being different.
+No matter what the situation, it is critical to be comprehensive.

 http://example.com/about-us is not the same as http://example.com/about_us.